v-shmyhlo/dicom-data-loader/README.md

 * Another thing I noted is `try/except` statement in `parse_dicom_file` in `parsing.py`, I usually would not ignore such errors as it might lead to not always clear behavior when `None` is returned from a function, but decided to leave it as it is as it might be the correct design decision for some cases.

 ### Phase 2:
-* To meet the requirements of providing o-contours I modified `DataLoader` to return 3-element tuple with image, i-contour and o-contour.
+* To meet the requirements of providing o-contours I modified `DataLoader` to return 3-element tuple with image, i-contour, and o-contour.
 This change breaks the interface of `DataLoader` which might not be suitable for production deployment, to alleviate this one can extend the interface with new methods designed for handling new requirements.
 A better solution would be to return `dict` instead of tuple which can be extended with any additional data without breaking the interface.
 To make `DataLoader` suitable for different purposes, it is now can be configured to return only the required data:
 ```python
 data_loader = DataLoader(..., include_i_contours=False, include_o_contours=True)
 ```
-* For description of solving the segmentation problem please see [segmentation.ipynb](segmentation.ipynb)
+* For the description of solving the segmentation problem please see [segmentation.ipynb](segmentation.ipynb)

-* overfit to train set
-* check grammarly